 But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
 Being then made free from sin, you became the servants of righteousness.

 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness.
 Being filled with all unrighteousness, fornication, wickedness, covetousness, maliciousness, full of envy, murder, deceit malignity, whisperers, backbiters, haters of God, the proud, boasters, inventors of evil things, covenant-breakers, and the unmerciful.
 Those who know the judgment of God, which commit such things, are worthy of death; and they take pleasure in doing so; (Rom.
 1:18, 29-32).
 These things should not be, seeing that we have been crucified with Christ and having shared in his baptism, having the presence of the Holy Spirit dwelling within us.

 “To do these things is as sin needing to revisit Christ for repayment and re-crucified for what He has already been crucifying Christ again.”

 To do so is as Double Jeopardy!
 We must take Christ off the Cross and put ourselves on the cross.
 Crucify your fleshly desires!
 Don’t live without Christ.

 In conclusion of the matter, “Let us walk honestly, as in the day; not in rioting and drunkenness, not in chambering and wantonness, not in strife and envying.
-But put on the Lord Jesus Christ, and make not provision for the flesh, to fulfill the lusts thereof ” (Rom.
+But put on the Lord Jesus Christ, and make no provision for the flesh, to fulfill the lusts thereof”; (Rom.
 13:14).
 Christ has already sacrificed himself, once for all forever.
 There will not be a second trial.
-When he comes back, He will come as Judge (Rev.22:12).
+When he comes back, He will come as Judge; (Rev.22:12).

 Are You Ready To Meet Your Maker?